eberhab/m20/floppies_and_modern_controllers.md

     $ setfdprm /dev/fd1 tpi=48 ssize=256 sect=16 dd ds
     $ sdd -noerror try=5 iseek=4096 oseek=4096 if=/dev/fd1 of=floppy.img bs=256 count=1104

+The first 4 kiB of this image will be zero.
 More information about setfdprm/ fdutils and the `sdd` tool can be found [here](http://www.z80ne.com/m20/index.php?argument=sections/transfer/imagereadwrite/imagereadwrite.inc).
-The main reason to use `sdd` over `dd` was the additional seek parameters.
-Nowadays, one could try to use standard `dd` directly, which seems to support iseek/ oseek by now (tbc).
+The main reason to use `sdd` over `dd` was the additional seek parameter on the input side.

 Other options, using modern USB-floppy-controllers, are also able to read the FM track: